ZhiangChen/virtual_shake_robot_pybullet/README.md

 ```

 ### Option 2.
 Docker Installation
-Docker provides an isolated environment to run the Virtual Shake Robot (VSR) without worrying about system dependencies.
-This option is suitable if you want a fully controlled, reproducible setup.
-Below are the steps to set up the VSR package using Docker.
+Docker provides an isolated environment to run the VSR 2.0 without worrying about system dependencies.
+We have the steps to set up the VSR package using Docker in a tutorial, [Docker_Installtion](docs/docker_installation.md).
-Docker installation and setup guide [Docker_Installtion](docs/docker_installation.md)

 ### Option 3.
 Apptainer Installation (for HPC)
-If you need to run the parallel simulations on HPC with more computational power, you can manually set up the environment using Apptainer, [VSR2_Apptainer_installation](docs/Apptainer_installation.md).
+If you need to run the parallel simulations on HPC with more computational power, you can set up the environment using Apptainer, [VSR2_Apptainer_installation](docs/Apptainer_installation.md).

 ## Basic Usage